 Different wood is used for different types of work.
 For example, in the making of a chair, three types of wood are used: White Pine, Oak, and Ash.
 White Pine, a softwood, is used for the chair’s seat because it is soft and is more comfortable to sit on than a hardwood seat.
 Oak is used for the spindles and legs of the chair because it is strong.
 Ash is used for the back of the chair because it is well suited to being moulded.

 The woodturner at Sherbrooke Village uses a treadle lathe as well as other small workshop tools to make wooden work for the Restoration and for sale.
 Rolling pins, chairs, yo-yos, spin tops, and wooden spoons are among the things that the woodturner makes.
-Visitors are welcome to come watch the woodturner work in our traditional 1860s shop, and they may also purchase items made by the woodturner from the Company Store.
+Visitors are welcome to come watch the woodturner work in our traditional 1860s shop, and they may also purchase items made by the woodturner from the Village Treasures and Gift Shop.

 For more information call 1-888-743-7845 or firstname.lastname@example.org